Demidevil: Singles

 The lead single from Demidevil, "Cry", was released on June 17, 2020, and features Canadian musician Grimes.
 An animated music video was premiered alongside the track's release.
 This video would later be nominated at the UK Music Video Awards in the category of "Best Pop Video - UK".

 The opening track, "Daisy" was released as the mixtape's second single on July 9, 2020.
 A music video in collaboration with Beats Electronics and TikTok was released on August 7, 2020.
 Commercially, "Daisy" peaked at #24 on the UK Singles Chart, becoming her first charting and first top 40 hit in the United Kingdom.
 The song also peaked at #3 on the Billboard Bubbling Under Hot 100 chart, becoming her second entry on the chart after "Stupid".

 After being teased a day before its release, "Deal with It" featuring American singer Kelis was released as the mixtape's third single on January 12, 2021.
 It premiered on BBC Radio 1 and its music video was released along with the song's widespread release.
 With less than 3 days of tracking, the single charted at #84 on the UK Singles Chart, becoming her second ever charting track in the United Kingdom.

 "Slumber Party" featuring American rapper Princess Nokia was released as the fourth single on April 23, 2021, after achieving viral success on TikTok.
 The song would be performed on the Late Night with Seth Meyers show on April 30, 2021.
 A music video was released on May 13, 2021.

 Critical reception

-Demidevil received positive reviews from contemporary music critics.
-At Metacritic, a website that aggregates reviews of music albums, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 74, based on 9 reviews, indicating "generally favorable reviews".
 El Hunt of NME wrote that Ashnikko's "first real body of work builds on the early hype, and draws from a far wider pot of musical influences than before: Nu-metal, pop-punk, The Neptunes-esque production tricks and campy musical theatre", and concluded that the record "shows that [she is] far more than a two-trend wonder – with a tank full of intriguing bangers that evade living under 'Daisy's formidable shadow."

 Reviewing the album for AllMusic, Fred Thomas stated that "The project's ten tracks nicely mix Ashnikko's enormous personality and brazen confidence with infectious pop-trap production and hints of early-2000s nostalgia that range from subtle to overt."

 Billboard included the album on their list of the best albums of the first half of 2021.